bmwcarit/joynr/wiki/jee.md

 and `radio-jee-consumer/src/main/java/io/joynr/examples/jee/RadioConsumerRestEndpoint.java`
 classes in particular, which represent the implementation of the joynr provider for the Radio service, and the consumer thereof.

+If you want to use the radio JEE example as a template for building a joynr based JEE application don't forget to change the joynr dependency version in the Maven POMs to a release version.
+If you change the parent POM, which is also likely, don't forget to pull the necessary `dependencyManagement` entries from the joynr parent POM into your own POM.
+You'll also likely want to change the way the FIDL file is included in the API project.
+In this example it is obtained from the `radio-app` Maven dependency, but you will probably want to have it in, e.g., `${project.root}/my-api/src/main/model/my.fidl`, and then reference that file directly in the generator configuration.
+See the [joynr Generator Documentation](generator.md) for details.